 - ITIL 4 Strategic Leader

-The ITIL 4 Foundation certification introduces the ITIL framework and enables candidates to look at ITSM through an end-to-end operating model for the creation, delivery and continual improvement of tech-enabled products and services.
-The certification can help candidates who require a basic understanding of the ITIL framework, want to use ITIL to enhance ITSM, or those whose organization has adopted ITIL.
+The ITIL 4 Foundation certification is designed an introduction to ITIL 4, enabling candidates to look at ITSM through an end-to-end operating model for the creation, delivery and continual improvement of tech-enabled products and services.

 - The four dimensions of Service Management

-- Key concepts from Lean, Agile, DevOps, and why these are important to deliver business value
+- Key concepts from Lean, Agile, and DevOps, and why these are important to deliver business value

 - How ITIL practices described in ITIL 4 will maintain the value and importance provided by the current processes

 The ITIL 4 Managing Professional certification (ITIL MP) is a stream of four modules: